microsoft/appcenter-sdk-android/README.md

       Go over to the Sonoma portal, click on "Microsoft Azure Project Sonoma".
 Under "My apps", click on the app that you want the SDK to set up.
 Then click on "Manage app" and copy the "App Secret" to start the SDK.

-    * **Start the SDK :**  Sonoma provides developers with two modules to get started- Analytics and Error Reporting.
+    * **Start the SDK:**  Sonoma provides developers with two modules to get started- Analytics and Error Reporting.
 In order to use these modules, you need to opt in for the module that you'd like, meaning by default no modules are included and you will have to explicitly call each of them when starting the SDK.

         ```Java
         Sonoma.start(getApplication(), "<Your App Secret>", Analytics.class, ErrorReporting.class);